beee33/weatherCLI/README.md

 ## Compiling this program
-I used pyinstaller to make this python program into a binary that has all depencenices bundled in, and this is how I make the binaries for this project.
-For this to work you need to have created your virtual envorment and installed all the depenencies.
+I used pyinstaller to make this python program into a binary that has all dependencies bundled in, and this is how I make the releases for this project.
+For this step to work you need to have created your virtual environment and installed all the dependencies from the previous steps.

     pip install pyinstaller